WHAT IS ALTAR?

 We have also newly added a carbon credits program called Climate Friendly Cart.
 Climate Friendly Cart is an app that appears on the cart checkout page of online store and gives our customers the ability to add a carbon credit to their purchase by simply clicking a button.
 We hope you love this, and please let us know what you think of it!

-As of June 2020, Altar Houseline apparel’s size gradations will range from size Small to 6XL.
+As of June 2020, Altar Houseline apparel’s size gradations will range from size Small to 6XL (on every style).
 We are truly so excited to offer a size range that invites more beautiful babes to try out our clothing, and please know that we are also open to alterations if need be :)

 To us, diversity is the kelson of artistry.
 Our most essential goal is to the honor the lived experiences of our staff, our customers, our friends, our vendors, and our community.
 We can always learn more by listening, and we will always welcome hearing from you if there are ways for us to broaden representation.
 We are working towards product sourcing with a focused lens on brands with founders that are BIPOC.
 We also care deeply about the role of representation of diversity of body types, gender identities, race and cultural identities, in our content.